Jacopo de' Barbari: Dating of artwork

 De' Barberi spent a year in Nuremberg, where Dürer lived, in 1500–1, and influences flowed in both directions between him and Dürer for a number of years.
 None of his engravings are dated, so much of the dating of them depends on resemblances to dated prints by Dürer; this is complicated by uncertainty in some cases as to who was influencing whom.
-Five of his engravings were in an album of Hartmann Schedel's, which was bound up in December 1504, which gives further evidence as to dating.
+Five of his engravings were in an album of Hartmann Schedel's, which was bound up in December 1504, which gives further evidence as to the dating.
 De' Barberi had probably made some engravings before leaving Italy, but his best engravings (and perhaps all of them) were probably done after his move to Germany in 1500.

 Some of his paintings are dated as: 1500, 1503, 1504, 1508.
 Documents relating to his employment by Maximilian suggest his work was to include illuminating manuscripts, but no work in this medium has been generally attributed to him.
 His only generally accepted drawing is a Cleopatra in the British Museum, apparently done as a study for an engraving which has not survived.

 Engravings

 His style is related to his possible master, Alvise Vivarini and to Giovanni Bellini, but has a languorous quality all its own.
 Apart from Dürer, the influence of Mantegna's technique also appears in what are probably the earlier engravings, done around the turn of the century, with parallel hatching.
 His engravings are mostly small, showing just a few figures.
 Truculent satyrs feature in several prints; there are a number of mythological subjects, including two Sacrifices to Priapus.

 The earlier prints show figures with "small heads and somewhat shapeless bodies, with sloping shoulders and thick torsos supported by slender legs" — also seen in his paintings.
 Probably from a middle period come several nudes, the most famous being Apollo and Diana, St Sebastian and the Three Bound Captives.
-In these his ability to organise the whole composition has greatly improved.
+In these, his ability to organise the whole composition has greatly improved.

 In a final group, the style becomes more Italianate, and the compositions more complex.
-These have an enigmatic, haunting atmosphere, and a very refined technique.
+These have an enigmatic, haunting atmosphere and a very refined technique.
 Levenson has proposed that they date from his period in the Netherlands and were influenced by the young Lucas van Leyden.
-The transmission between the Netherlands and Venice during this time was also prominent as both regions were port cities booming with trade.
+The transmission between the Netherlands and Venice during this time was also prominent, as both regions were port cities booming with trade.
 As a result, not only were economies tied to one another, but art as well.